kovalroma/enabled-apache-vhost-mpm-itk/README.md

     $ sudo sh /path/to/add_vhost.sh ukr.net

+***

+If you need to set file owner and file permission after you enabled vhost you can launch **set-file-permission.sh**
+For example:

+    $ sudo sh ./set-file-permission.sh

 ## What does script do?

  - Add user **www-domaincom** and group **www-domaincom** to Linux for